ahmedsakr/wstrade-api/README.md

 * **USE AT YOUR OWN RISK**.
 This is an unofficial Wealthsimple Trade API Wrapper.
 *  **DO NOT LEVERAGE THIS IN ATTEMPT TO DISRUPT ORDERLY MARKET FUNCTIONS**.
 This package is provided to you so you can build cool shit with it, but you should understand that you have a responsibility to not engage in illegal trading behaviours that can disrupt orderly market functions.

-## Deprecated Versions
-* Versions `< v0.11.0` are deprecated due to one-time passwords (OTP) becoming mandatory.
-* Versions `<= v0.9.0` are deprecated due to a WS Trade architecture change in handling buy and sell APIs.
-These old versions will work for everything except buying and selling.
-Upgrade to a later version if you wish to use the buying and selling APIs.

 ## Server-Side Limitation